samantha-u/T-CAIREM-education-modules/content/01_algo/03_regmod.md

 ---
 section_id: Algorithm Architectures
 nav_order: 2
-title: Regression Models
+title: Intro to Machine Learning in Healthcare
-nav: Regression Models
+nav: Intro to ML in Healthcare
 ---

 This section explores how to predict hospital length of stay (a continuous outcome) using regression models, with a focus on non-linearity, clinical thresholds, and fairness.